dylan-lang/opendylan/documentation/building-with-duim/source/callbacks.rst

 ***********************************

 At this point, the task list manager still does very little.
-If you try running the code (as described in `See Starting the application <improve.htm#17910>`_), and interacting with any of the elements in the GUI (clicking on a button, choosing a menu command, and so on), then only the “not yet implemented” message is displayed.
+If you try running the code (as described in `Starting the application <improve.htm#17910>`_), and interacting with any of the elements in the GUI (clicking on a button, choosing a menu command, and so on), then only the “not yet implemented” message is displayed.
 This